DUNE-DAQ/integrationtest/docs/SurveyOfTriggersUsedInIntegtestsMay2026.md

-# Survey of trigger and readout window configurations that are used in existing integtests, June 2026
+# Survey of trigger and readout window configurations that are used in existing integtests, Summer 2026

 ## Introduction